graphql/graphql-spec/spec/Section 4 -- Introspection.md

 All types in the introspection system provide a `description` field of type `String` to allow type designers to publish documentation in addition to capabilities.
-A GraphQL server may return the `description` field using [Common Markdown](http://spec.commonmark.org/) syntax.
-Therefore it is recommended that any tool that displays description use a Common Markdown compliant renderer.
+A GraphQL server may return the `description` field using Markdown syntax (as specified by [CommonMark](http://commonmark.org/)).
+Therefore it is recommended that any tool that displays `description` use a CommonMark-compliant Markdown renderer.

 ### Deprecation